 , which outlines the fundamental principles that govern our business.
 In addition to this Shareholder Direction, motions passed at City Council are considered Directions that also govern our work.

 The City of Toronto is also our service manager, under the delegated authority of the provincial Housing Services Act.
 Their role as service manager is managed through the Shelter, Support and Housing Administration (SSHA) Division

 , and governed by an Operating Agreement and its amendments (2003, January 2007, July 2007).

 Toronto Community Housing is run by a 13-member

 board of directors

 - the Mayor or someone representing the Mayor

-- nine citizens, including two Toronto Community Housing tenants
+- nine citizen members, including two elected Toronto Community Housing residents